コンテンツにスキップ

 -What do you usually keep in mind when choreographing?

-Sakai : Even though I call it choreography, I have no interest or particularity in creating the form of movement.
-I create stage works that are conscious of the space in which they are performed, and works that are conscious of space, not out of an interest in the body itself.
-I create works with an interest in how people look and how bodies and things are arranged spatially.
-I'm interested in the moment when a story or emotion emerges.
-Rather than converting the movement of the body and the energy from within into choreography, it feels more like creating a landscape painting with drawings.
+Sakai : Even though I call it choreography, I have no interest or obsession with creating movement forms.
+Rather than being interested in the body itself, I create stage works that are conscious of the space in which they are performed, and works that are conscious of space.
+I create with an interest in how people appear and how bodies and objects are arranged in space.
+I am interested in the moment when a story or emotion emerges from that.
+It's more like creating a landscape painting from a distance, rather than converting the movement of the body or inner energy into choreography.

-My own aesthetic is how to arrange the body, light, and sound to fit the atmosphere of the space and bring out its potential.
-Rather than trying to convey a big message, I create beautiful pictures that I hope will create a moment that will resonate with the viewer.
+My own aesthetic is how to arrange the body, light, and sound to blend in with the atmosphere of the space and bring out its potential.
+Rather than conveying a big message, I create beautiful images, hoping to have a moment that resonates with the viewer.

-I create stage works that are conscious of the space in which they are performed, and works that are conscious of space, not out of an interest in the body itself.
-I create works with an interest in how people look and how bodies and things are arranged spatially.
+Rather than being motivated by an interest in the body itself, I create stage works that are conscious of the space in which they are performed, and works that are conscious of space.
+I create with an interest in how people appear and how bodies and objects are positioned in a space.

-―Certainly, even though it is called a choreograph, there are aspects of it that go beyond just ``choreographing.''
+--It's true that even though it's called choreography, there are aspects that go beyond just "creating choreography."

-Sakai : In my mind, arranging people, even if there are no people, just arranging the cups is choreography and dance.
-I don't think many people would say this, but...
+Sakai : To me, arranging people, or even just arranging cups even if there are no people, is choreography and dance.
+I don't think many people say this, but...

-Shirakami : It's like he's willing to become a duck (lol).
-It's like I'm about to die.
+Shirakami : It's like I'm willingly going to become an arrow duck (laughs).
+Like I'm going to die.

-Sakai : I want to become an arrow duck too!
+Sakai : I want to be an arrowhead too!

-Shirakami : (Rehearsal begins) It's already starting to hit me (lol).
+Shirakami : (Rehearsals begin) It's already piercing me (laughs).

 SIRAGA_SAKAI_6

-―This time we will be choreographing solos for each other, but are you different as a choreographer and as a dancer?
+-This time you will be choreographing each other's solos, but are there any differences between you as a choreographer and as a dancer?

 Shirakami : The desires of a dancer and the desires of a director are completely different.
-I appear in my own works, but I have the dilemma that if I were an outside dancer, I might not want to appear.
+I'm performing in my own works, but if I were an outside dancer I might not want to perform in them... that's the dilemma I'm faced with.

-Lately, I've been feeling more and more like, ``If I want to dance, I should be able to dance.''
-Until recently, I didn't use ballet choreography.
-I like ballet, but from a director's perspective, I don't want to see a dancer perform ballet-like movements.
-It was considered taboo.
-When I appear in someone else's work, I take on the challenge stoically (I have appeared in Maki Tabata's ``Tabama Project'', Yuta Ishikawa's ``egMILK'', etc.).
+Recently, I've gradually come to feel that "if I want to dance, I should dance."
+Until recently, I didn't use ballet moves.
+I love ballet, but from a director's point of view, I don't want to see ballet-like moves.
+I considered it taboo.
+When I appear in other people's works, I take on the challenge stoically (I have appeared in "Tabama Kikaku" led by Maki Tabata and "egMILK" led by Yuta Ishikawa, etc.).

 IMG_2797